← Back to Herbal Preparations

 - Soak cloth in the hot infusion or decoction.

-- Remove cloth and place as hot as possible on affected area, using caution to be sure not to burn the skin.
+- Remove cloth and place as hot as possible on the affected area, using caution not to burn the skin.

-- As it cools, either replace the cloth with another or cover with plastic or wax paper and place a hot water bottle on top to maintain the heat.
+- As it cools, replace the cloth or cover with plastic or wax paper and a hot water bottle to retain heat.

 - Keep the compress on for 10 minutes.

-- Repeat process up to 4-6 times daily as needed.
+- Repeat up to 4 to 6 times daily as needed.

 Herbs Commonly Used in Compresses

-- Thyme — Antimicrobial and expectorant; traditionally used as a chest compress for respiratory congestion
+- Thyme: Antimicrobial; traditionally used for respiratory congestion

 Learn More